KasualBusiness/RecyclerFragment/README.md

 ## Advanced usage

+### LayoutManager and ItemAnimator

+By default the `RecyclerView` is configured with a `VERTICAL` `LinearLayoutManager` and a `DefaultItemAnimator`.

+The `RecyclerFragment` exposes `setLayoutManager()` and `setItemAnimator()` methods so you can easily configure either a different `LayoutManager` or `ItemAnimator` that suits you.

 ### Choice mode

 ![alt Single Choice](art/single_choice.png)
 ![alt Multiple Choice](art/multiple_choice.png)

 The choice mode pattern is well-known for all developers that previously used the `ListView`.
 This pattern has not been implemented for `RecyclerView` as its logic differs from the original `ListView`.
-This library provides a way to configure your `Adapter` with a choice mode that can be either SINGLE_CHOICE or MULTIPLE_CHOICE.
-By default it is set to SINGLE_CHOICE.
-Simply call :
+This library provides a way to configure your `Adapter` with a `ChoiceMode` that can be either SINGLE_CHOICE or MULTIPLE_CHOICE.
+By default it is set to SINGLE_CHOICE :

 ```
 yourAdapter.setChoiceMode(RecyclerAdapter.ChoiceMode.MULTIPLE_CHOICE);
 ```

-You can retrieve your selected items with these following methods:
+You can retrieve your selected items with these following methods :

 ```
 yourAdapter.isItemViewToggled(position);
 yourAdapter.getSelectedItemViewCount();
 ```

-If you need to manually select/deselect several items, use these methods:
+If you need to manually select/deselect several items, use these methods :

 ```
 yourAdapter.toggleItemView(position);